updated Summer 2018

 This post is merely the tip of the iceberg – your first few weeks in Spain are frightening and sometimes frustrating but all-together exhilarating.
 We had our fair share of tear-your-hair-out moments and are still here, nine years later!

 That’s why we started COMO Consulting – to help you move to Spain successfully – and wrote our eBook last summer as a tell-all guide to the Hows, Wheres and What The Hells when you land in Iberia.
-After more than 300 copies, the response has been overwhelming: our clients have even called it their safety blanket!
+After more than 500 copies sold, the response has been overwhelming: our clients have even called it their safety blanket!

 We’ve beefed up the contents and added a few extras so that you can make your move to Spain as smooth as possible.
 You can purchase Moving to Spain right now for 10 euros.
 Sign up for email updates and look out for special promotions on our Facebook and Twitter pages.